seerainer/SecPwdMan/README.md

 ## What is it?

-An application for storing all your passwords securely encrypted (AES-256) on your computer with only one master password.
+An application that allows you to store all your passwords securely encrypted (AES-256) on your computer with only one master password.